microsoft/microsoft-ui-xaml-specs/active/Win32/Window_and_Application_API_Spec.md

 shuts down.
 In a UWP app it will return immediately.

-## Application.OnLaunched(LaunchActivatedEventArgs) method
+## Application.OnLaunched(XamlLaunchActivatedEventArgs) method
+_Behavior update to existing API when running as Desktop app_

 Invoked when the application is launched.
 Override this method to perform application initialization and to display initial content in the associated Window (UWP apps) or create a new Window (Desktop apps).

-> This method is typically created automatically when a project is created.
-You can then modify it or remove it.

 ```CS
 protected virtual void OnLaunched(LaunchActivatedEventArgs args)
 ```

+> This method is typically created automatically when a project is created.
+You can then modify it or remove it.

 ### Examples